-You can traverse many of these regions on an all-encompassing itinerary such as our Complete Vietnam or Vietnam Explorer tours, or simply sample hot or iced tea from local vendors on our street food tour of Hanoi.
+You can traverse many of these regions on an all-encompassing trip such as our Highlights of Vietnam or Best of Vietnam suggested itineraries or simply sample hot or iced tea from local vendors on our street food tour of Hanoi.

 Sample Vietnamese coffee or tea at a local café in the historic French Quarter oh Hanoi while learning about the daily life and culture of Vietnamese locals.